ashenkar/sanga/wp-content/plugins/featured-images-for-rss-feeds/readme.txt

 A simple way to add featured images in your site's RSS feed, with easy size and positioning options, and now supports custom sizes as well.

-Works great with Feedburner, Chimpfeedr, and Mailchimp's RSS-to-Email campaigns, with the featured images added to the left or centered above the text, or to the left or right of the text with word wrap, and with thumbnail, medium, large, full, or custom sizes.
+Works great with Feedburner, Chimpfeedr, and Mailchimp's RSS-to-Email campaigns, with the featured images added to the left or centered above the text, or to the left or right of the text with word wrap, and with thumbnail, medium, large, as well as any custom sizes from the active theme.
 It's WordPress Multisite compatible, simply Network Activate to add featured images to all your site's RSS feeds, with each site having it's own size and positioning settings.
 It defaults to thumbnail sizes with left above text positioning.

+[Donate now](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R4SE22RQ4CB2E) to drive development and more features, or just to say thanks. :) Over the years we've received only a handful of small donations, so if this plugin saves you time or made your life easier, please donate to encourage us to continue working on it.

 Please submit a [rating and review](http://wordpress.org/support/view/plugin-reviews/featured-images-for-rss-feeds?rate=5#postform), I'd appreciate your feedback.

 Wish it did something else as well?
 Use the [Support](http://wordpress.org/support/plugin/featured-images-for-rss-feeds) tab to submit your thoughts.

-If this plugin saved you time, perhaps send a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R4SE22RQ4CB2E) with an amount you feel your time is worth, if you'd like to encourage future development, or just say thanks. :-)

 == Installation ==